Learning to Optimize with Stochastic Dominance Constraints: Light Stochastic Dominance Solver

-Following~\thmref{thm:first_u}, one straightforward idea is to parametrize the entire family of non-decreasing functions, \eg,~\citep{sill1997monotonic,dugas2009incorporating,wehenkel2019unconstrained}, which, however, is unnecessarily complicated and computationally intensive.
-In fact, as discussed in~\appref{appendix:proofs}, we do not need to work with every non-decreasing function, but can instead consider a restricted dual function space without affecting the optimal solution:
+Following~\thmref{thm:first_u}, one straightforward idea is to parametrize the whole family of non-decreasing functions, \eg,~\citep{sill1997monotonic,dugas2009incorporating,wehenkel2019unconstrained}, which, however, is unbounded function space, and thus, not only computationally intractable but also sample complexity unbounded.
+Therefore, we do not directly work with all non-decreasing functions, but a restricted dual function space as a surrogate: